 There is also a Citi Prestige card that carries a high annual fee but has had great benefits.
 It currently isn’t accepting applications but should be back next year.
 We’ll tell you more about it then.

-The Capital One Venture card is a great card for beginner travel hackers.
-The card earns 2 miles on every dollar spent, everywhere.
+The Capital One Venture cards are a great card for beginner travel hackers.
+The cards earn 2 miles on every dollar spent, everywhere.

 This card is unique because it can be used in two ways.
 The easiest and most common way people use the card is to apply their “miles” (each mile is worth 1 cent) towards statement credits on travel purchases.
 It is very easy to do, just log into your account and open your statement.
 Next to your travel purchases, you’ll see an option to redeem points.
 You can choose the number of points you would like to use and just like that it is like you never made the purchase!
 When used in this manner this card is a fixed-value card.
 The points are always worth 1 cent.